-While lemon law presumption differs from state to state, most follow the same basic structure.
+While lemon law presumption in California differs from state to state, most follow the same basic structure.
 In the state of California, your vehicle falls under Lemon Law Presumption if the following occurs within 18 months or 18,000 miles of purchasing your vehicle:

 - It is repaired at least two times for a substantial safety defect that can cause bodily injury or death